frimpong-adotri-01/datasets/README.md

 # datasets
-### Made by Frimpong ADOTRI : Big Data & Machine Learning EFREI Student
+### Made by Frimpong ADOTRI : Big Data & Machine Learning
 This repository contains a lot of datasets for personal data science projects.

 * **dataset.xlsx** : It's a Excel file that contains data about "Diagnosis of COVID-19 and its clinical spectrum" for *«Israelita Albert Einstein»* hospital at Sao Paulo in Brazil.